Maryanne Collinson, Ph.D.

 High surface area nanoporous materials have many uses in analytical chemistry and material science that include supports for catalysis, adsorbents, chemical sensing, energy storage platforms, super-hydrophobic surfaces, and nanosized reactors and vessels.
 As a result, there has been a large demand to design and create materials with specific pore sizes, pore volumes, surface area, surface chemistry, and stability for these applications.
 In our work, we create high surface area materials (mostly films) using one or more of the following processes: sol-gel synthesis, co-electrodeposition, dealloying, and/or templating.
 Such materials include metal-silica alloys, binary and ternary metal alloys, and semiconducting materials.
 Applications in the area of biomedical science and chemical sensing are currently being pursued.

 Strategically functionalized surfaces have received considerable interest in recent years due to the desire to spatially and temporally control the morphology, chemical composition, and properties of composite materials on multiple length scales.
 As a result, there has been a large demand to spatially organize functional groups on surfaces in a controlled fashion and utilize them to direct and control transport and influence the growth and adhesion of proteins and cells on surfaces.
 In these collaborative projects, we have developed several approaches to creating surface chemical gradients using silane chemistry for applications in directed transport, surface catalysis, and separation science.
 The primary objective of our work is to develop strategies for the fabrication and characterization of new classes of surface chemical gradients and use them in analytical applications.
 In conjunction with the Higgins group at Kansas State University, we have developed two methods to make materials whose surface exhibits a continuous, gradually varying chemical (polarity) or physical property (porosity) along a 10-20 mm length scale: Controlled Rate Infusion and Infusion-Withdrawal Dip Coating.
 In conjunction with the Rutan group, we are applying this technology to the field of column chromatography.
-Applications in the area of chemical analysis, separations, and directed transport are currently being pursued.

 - Redox Potential Measurements in Red Blood Cell Packets using Nanoporous Gold Electrodes.
 Khan, Md Rezaul; Gadiraju, Shanmuka; Kumar, Megh; Hatmaker, Grace; Fisher, Bernard; Natarajan, Ramesh; Reiner, Joseph; Collinson, Maryanne; ACS Sensors, 2018, 3 (8), pp 1601–1608; DOI: 10.1021/acssensors.8b00498